processone/docs.ejabberd.im/content/admin/configuration.md

 **`default_room_options: {OptionName: OptionValue}`**:   This module option allows to define the desired default room
 	options.
 Note that the creator of a room can modify the options of his room at any time using an XMPP client with MUC capability.
+	All of those room options can be set to `true` or `false`, except `password` and `title` which are strings, and `max_users` that is integer.
+The
-The available room options and the default values are:
+	available room options and the default values are:

 * **`allow_change_subj: true|false`**:   Allow occupants to change the subject.